Introducing iOBE to an MRSM Secondary School

 ✔ Resize and refine graph appearances dynamically before exporting them.

-✔ Save figures in multiple formats, including PNG, JPEG, PDF, and vector formats (EPS, SVG), ensuring compatibility with different publishing and reporting needs.
+✔ Save figures in multiple formats, including PNG, JPEG, PDF, and vector formats (EPS, EMF, SVG), ensuring compatibility with different publishing and reporting needs.

-📌 Additional Benefits of MATLAB Figures
+📌 Additional Benefits of using MATLAB Figures

-Lossless resizing and scaling, especially useful when exporting figures for research papers, presentations, or reports.
-Custom modifications, such as changing axis labels, gridlines, or line styles, even after the figure is generated.
-Multi-window support, allowing users to compare multiple datasets simultaneously.
+✔ Custom modifications, such as changing axis labels, gridlines, or line styles, even after the figure is generated.

 2️⃣ Improved Data Export to Excel